Home

 BA (UNBSJ) MFA (Vind)

-Pauline Dakin came to the School of Journalism at King’s in 2016 after a long career with the CBC, and before that in private television and print.
-She teaches broadcast journalism and the audio workshop, with a focus on both news and current affairs.
-Her first non-fiction book Run, Hide, Repeat: A Memoir of a Fugitive Childhood will be released by Penguin-Random House Canada under the Viking imprint in September of 2017.
+Pauline Dakin came to King’s in 2016 after a long career with the CBC, and before that in private television and print.
+She teaches the audio and audio documentary workshops, as well as Introduction to Podcasting, in the School of Journalism, Writing & Publishing.

 Pauline was formerly the Senior Producer of Current Affairs Programming (Nova Scotia) at CBC Radio; the long-time health reporter for CBC National News, and the host of the regional documentary program Atlantic Voice.